Highlands School District: Administration

-The district has a shared Tri-District Superintendent of Schools for the Atlantic Highlands School District, the Highlands School District and the Henry Hudson Regional High School.
+The district had a shared Tri-District Superintendent of Schools for the Atlantic Highlands School District, the Highlands School District and the Henry Hudson Regional High School.

 Board of education

-The district's board of education, comprised of seven members, sets policy and oversees the fiscal and educational operation of the district through its administration.
-As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with either two or three seats up for election each year held (since 2012) as part of the November general election.
-The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
+The district's board of education, comprised of seven members, set policy and oversees the fiscal and educational operation of the district through its administration.
+As a Type II school district, the board's trustees were elected directly by voters to serve three-year terms of office on a staggered basis, with either two or three seats up for election each year held (since 2012) as part of the November general election.
+The board appointed a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.